Sinbiose-Reefs/ReefSYN_data/README.md

 with Excel Extensions software (Kohler and Gill, 2006).
 The counts of benthic organisms were converted to percentages.

-### 2.3.2.2 Dataset IX: Extended benthic communities from the Brazilian province
+### 2.3.2.2 Dataset X: Extended benthic communities from the Brazilian province

 This dataset was compiled by Erika Santana, Anaíde Aued, and Ronaldo Francini-Filho, and consists of data on benthic organisms sampled in